Cambridge Analytica: court issues guidance on administrators' role, duties and powers

 2. was it in the interests of the creditors as a whole to take such action?

-Norris J agreed with the administrators’ judgement that the costs of compliance with the data subject access request would be disproportionate and detrimental to the body of creditors as a whole.
+Norris J agreed with the administrators’ judgment that the costs of compliance with the data subject access request would be disproportionate and detrimental to the body of creditors as a whole.
 Non-compliance in the alternative, resulted in reduced costs and an additional unsecured creditor claim.

 He further commented that “an insolvency process does not take the place of an investigation by the ICO at public expense (though the Joint Administrators have the duty of co-operation I have mentioned)”.
 The administrators’ role is not to carry out an investigation in the ‘widest sense’ in to the activities of the companies, which should be left to the appropriate regulatory and criminal public bodies.